WayScience/CPBS7601/lectures/10.HPC_and_parallel_compute/SLURM_cheatsheet.md

 # Slurm Guide

-For bash scripts this line should be the first line of code in every script
+For bash scripts, this line should be the first line of code in every script
 ```
 #!/bin/bash  # Shebang slash bin slash bash
 ```